Madison County moves forward with construction of new jail

 “We have six different counties scattered across the state and it’s just not feasible,” Boyd said.
 “It’s a problem that’s not going away so I am excited to know we are getting a jail.”

 Boyd said construction of the jail could start in the fall of next year.
-He said it would take about 2-3 years until it became operational.
+He said it would take about two-three years until it became operational.